aronweiler/assistant/README.md

 # Running the UI in Docker
 In order to install the assistant using Docker, you'll need the following:

-- Docker (probably [Docker Desktop](https://www.docker.com/products/docker-desktop/)) installed and running on your computer
+- Docker ([Docker Desktop](https://www.docker.com/products/docker-desktop/) is what I use) installed and running on your computer
 - Git
 - A web browser
 - An OpenAI Account and API key (or local models)